 The members of the Advanced Biofuels Association collectively recognize the significant and growing challenge the world is facing from the impacts of climate change.
 Biofuels are needed to meet our carbon reduction goals, particularly in certain sectors where electrification is less well-suited.
 We welcome the responsibility and opportunity to be part of the solution as many of the world’s most innovative low-carbon liquid transportation fuel companies.

 Indeed, we are firm in our belief that there is no one-size-fits-all solution for this global issue of reducing carbon emissions.
 Electrifying light-duty vehicles will make a significant contribution, but other transportation sectors – especially heavy-duty trucks, non-road vehicles, aviation and shipping – will require a different approach.
 The fuels of the future must also deliver the required power, range, and performance without sacrificing safety.
 To put it succinctly: we will need low-carbon alternatives for the full suite of liquid fuels.

-As we move forward new conversion technologies and will emerge to support reducing the overall carbon intensity of our fuels.
-This will enable us to convert a wider array of feedstocks such as gaseous emissions from industrial facilities, the conversion of current existing ethanol production into renewable gasoline and jet fuel through fermentation, chemical and catalyst conversion techniques.
+As we move forward, new conversion technologies will emerge to support reducing the overall carbon intensity of our fuels.
+This will enable us to convert a wider array of feedstocks such as gaseous emissions from industrial facilities and current ethanol production into renewable gasoline and jet fuel through fermentation, chemical, and catalyst conversion techniques.
 Expanding the opportunities will allow us to produce and blend even larger volumes of low carbon fuels to significantly lower the carbon footprint.
-As the population of the world expands and the need for energy and food increases, it will be imperative to consider all avenues to not only supply the products, but for them to have significantly lower carbon intensity – including those for aircraft, Offshore Marine trade, and heavy duty trucks utilized which are critical for moving all of the worlds goods.
+As the population of the world expands and the need for energy and food increases, it will be imperative to consider all avenues to not only supply the products, but for them to have significantly lower carbon intensity – including those for aircraft, Offshore Marine trade, and heavy duty trucks utilized which are critical for moving all of the world’s goods.